pityka/tasks/README.md

 ## Job queue

 ### In memory ephemeral queue
-This requires no external dependencies, however the master process is a single point of failure.
+This requires no external dependencies, however the main process with the application role is a single point of failure.
-The state is stored on the master process and workers interact with it via network.
+The state is stored on the main process and workers interact with it via network.

 ### Durable queue in postgres
 The `tasks-postgres` module can connect to a shared database instance.